shubhamtammewar/Shopper-Stop-clone/README.md

 This is the clone of [SHOPPERS STOP](https://www.shoppersstop.com).
-We started this project as a six member team during the third unit construct week organised at Masai School, Bengaluru, Karnataka.
+We started this project as a five member team during the third unit construct week organised at Masai School, Bengaluru, Karnataka.

 ## Table of contents